 Physical Therapist Salary

-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, the median national annual salary for physical therapists is $82,390.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Employment Statistics, the average national annual salary for physical therapists is $90,170.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 Your work environment will also determine your pay.
 If you work for a large company, they may be able to offer more in terms of salary and benefits.
 Your area of specialty or type of certifications you earn can also influence your earning potential.